 The Northeast Brazil Travel Guide

 Explore ethical toursBring a refillable bottle and refill it.
-Many pousadas and restaurants offer filtered water, helping you avoid single-use single-use plastic bottles.
+Many pousadas and restaurants offer filtered water, helping you avoid single-use plastic bottles.

 Responsible travel makes tourism a positive force for the local economy and community.
 Your choices as a traveler make a difference.